mistersingh179/bw-dashboard/README.md

 ## Pending backlog
 - add indexes as needed in db
+- check how to arrange queries so prisma orders the where items
 - setup prisma studio for production
 - website url toggle not flipping immediately
 - rename brand to product both be & fe